 We accelerate creating the Cybernics Industry by providing technical advice by Yoshiyuki Sankai (CEO of CYBERDYNE/Professor of Tsukuba University) and financial support by CYBERDYNE and its related Fund.

-As part of this initiative, we have formed partnerships with a total of 25 startups and are managing a 10 billion yen fund to support this endeavor.
+As part of this initiative, we have formed partnerships with a total of 31 startups and have invested over 10 billion yen in accumulation to support this endeavor.